 Students are required to spend their third semester at Peking University (European Centre for Chinese Studies ECCS).
 As one of China’s most prestigious universities, Peking University is home to a great variety of study subjects and research fields.
 This is reflected in the teaching provided by the respective institutions on campus.

 Although most classes are not accessible for exchange students, the ECCS will prepare a list of classes for every term.
 It will comprise a variety of courses with different subjects (mainly in English and mainly from the fields of humanities and social sciences) for students to choose from.
 During their stay at the European Centre for Chinese Studies (ECCS) in Beijing, graduates learn to apply their theoretical knowledge from the first phase of the degree program to academic and everyday situations in China.
 Language teaching is carried out by experienced language instructors who teach their classes almost entirely in Chinese and encourage students to speak, read and write from the very beginning of their stay.

-You can find other relevent information on FAU Abroad study section in the following link
+You can find more general information on FAU’s abroad study section in the following link

 ECCS Information Sheet (January 2018)